ihmcrobotics/ihmc-ethercat-master/readme.md

 The IHMC EtherCAT master has a native component that is currently compiled for Linux only.

-- Tested on Ubuntu 16.04 and Ubuntu 18.04
+- Tested on Ubuntu 16.04, 18.04 and Ubuntu 18.04
 - Requires OpenJDK JRE 8 or higher (Compatible JRE's should work).
-- Native library is compiled statically, should work on most distributions
+- Native library is compiled statically on Ubuntu 16.04, should work on most distributions

 ### Gradle